 Ostermalm is an elegant neighbourhood located northeast of the city centre.
 It is one of the more exclusive parts of Stockholm and is characterized by its tree-lined boulevards, colourful buildings and diverse architecture.
 This district is home to many parks and museums, as well as art galleries, cafes, shopping centres, and cultural institutions.

 One of the top highlights of Ostermalm is the island of Djurgarden.
-Once royal hunting grounds, today Djurgarden is home to a spectacular and massive park as well as some of the most famous attractions in Stockholm, including Skansen, the ABBA Museum, and Grona Lund.
+Once a royal hunting ground, today Djurgarden is home to a spectacular and massive park as well as some of the most famous attractions in Stockholm, including Skansen, the ABBA Museum, Vasa Museum and Grona Lund (an amusement park) All are only a short walk away from each other.
 With so much to see and do, it’s no wonder Ostermalm is my top pick for where to stay in Stockholm for families.

 Best Airbnb in Ostermalm: Welcoming family apartment